 Coverage.

-A minimum balance of $50 000 dollars to a maximum of $75 000 shall be maintained in the Corporate Health Plan Fund.
+A minimum balance of $50,000 dollars to a maximum of $75,000 shall be maintained in the Corporate Health Plan Fund.

 If the minimum is not met, the organization will budget for an annual surplus sufficient to achieve the goal within two (2) years;